tddwizard/magento2-exercise-contact/README.md

-# Integration test exercise 2: Contact form
+# Integration test exercise: Contact form

 This is one of the exercise modules of the Test Driven Magento course.